 Installation Warning and Location Considerations

-It is strictly dangerous to install any antenna close to power lines. you must not install the antenna near other power circuits or electric light.
-Essentially, you must be careful not to contact any circuits.
+It is strictly dangerous to install any antenna close to power lines.
+You must not install the antenna near other power circuits or electric lights.
+Essentially, you must be careful not to contact any courses.
 Otherwise, it can lead to death or severe injury.

 The recommendation is to install an antenna away from the tower.
 Others are houses, power lines, or any structure with excellent noise sources.
 This course of action works well for location considerations.
 Passive wiring metal fencing or building can be a pickup antenna and re-radiate noise.

-You can end received noise with the DXE-NCC-1 Receive Antenna Variable Phasing Controller.
-They can combine that with two ARAH antennas.
+You can end received noise with the DXE-NCC-1 Receive Antenna Variable Phasing Controller, and they can combine that with two ARAH antennas.
 This case is perfect if the noise source is single and external directional in nature.

-It is also important to consider the lowest frequency.
+It is also essential to consider the lowest frequency.
 It is ideal to have a receive antenna about ½-wavelength away from any transmit antenna.
-Doing this can prevent the transfer of any noise the transmit antenna radiates.
-It will also cut any mutual coupling.
-Users also need to power off the unit at least 5ms before sending on the transmit antenna.
+Doing this can prevent the transfer of any noise the transmit antenna radiates, and it will also cut any mutual coupling.
+Users also need to power off the unit at least 5ms before sending it on the transmit antenna.
 It is vital if it is 1/10-wavelength to ½-wavelength from a transmitting antenna.